ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Evaluation Rationale, Design, and Context

 For the in-lab study, the majority of study time was taken up by free exploration.
 We separated it into two sections: a structured section that served as a tutorial and mock prompt engineering task; followed by an unstructured exploration of a participants' idea, where the participant could ask the researcher for help and guidance.
 Before the study, we asked for informed consent.
 Participants filled in a pre-study survey, with demographic info, prior experience with AI text generation models, past programming knowledge (Likert scores 1-5; 5 highest), and whether they had ever worked on a project involving evaluating LLMs.
 Participants then watched a five-minute video introducing the interface.

 In the structured task, participants navigated a mock prompt engineering scenario in two parts, where a developer first chooses a model, then iterates on a prompt to improve performance according to some criteria.
-We wanted to provide a clear scenario that all participants would understand, and chose ``professionalize an email'' (translate a prospective email message to sound more professional).\footnote{Although we could have contrived a task with an objective `best' answer --best model or prompt template --that wouldn't reflect the kind of ambiguities present in many real world decisions around LLM usage.} In part one, participants were given a preloaded flow, briefed on the scenario (\quo{Imagine you are a developer...}), and presented with two criteria on a slip of paper: (1) \emph{The response should just be the translated email}, and (2) \emph{The email should sound very professional}.
+We asked participants to choose a model and prompt to ``professionalize an email'' (translate a prospective email message to sound more professional).\footnote{Although we could have contrived a task with an objective `best' answer---best model or prompt template---that wouldn't reflect the kind of ambiguities present in many real world decisions around LLM usage.} In part one, participants were given a preloaded flow, briefed on the scenario (\quo{Imagine you are a developer...}), and presented with two criteria on a slip of paper: (1) \emph{The response should just be the translated email}, and (2) \emph{The email should sound very professional}.
 Participants were tasked with choosing the `best' model given the criteria, and to justify their choice.
 All participants saw the exact same cached responses from GPT-4, Claude-2, and PaLM2, in the exact same order, for the prompt \quo{Convert the following email to have a more professional and polite tone} with four example emails (e.g., \quo{Why didn't you reply to my last email???}).
 After they spent some time inspecting responses, we asked them to add one more example to translate and to increase \emph{Num of responses per prompt}, to show them how the same LLMs can vary on the same prompt.

 Once participants chose a model, we asked them to remove all but their selected model.
 We then guided them to abstract the pre-given ``command prompt'' into a TextFields, and add at least two more command prompts of their own choosing.
-On a slip, we gave them a third criteria: \quo{the email should be concise}.
-After participants inspected responses and started to decide on a `best' prompt, we asked them to add one code Evaluator and Vis Node, plotting lengths of responses by their \emph{command} variable.
+On a slip, we gave them a third criteria: \quo{the email should be concise.} After participants inspected responses and started to decide on a `best' prompt, we asked them to add one code Evaluator and Vis Node, plotting lengths of responses by their \emph{command} variable.
 After spending some time with the plot, participants were asked to decide.